DIY-NAMICsystem/Hardware_Documentation/Chapter_2.Modifying_Rodent_Cage/README.md

 ### Introduction

 The DIY-NAMIC system utilizes a rodent homecage for behavioral testing.
 In this chapter, the standard rodent cage used in ventilated high-density racked systems is modified for use with the DIY-NAMIC system.
-Using a Dremel to expose a cross-section of the cage, U-channels are attached on the bottom and the sides of the cage, allowing a laser cut plexiglass wall to be slotted in.
+Using a Dremel to cut a cross-section of the cage, U-channels are attached on the bottom and the sides of the cage, allowing a laser cut plexiglass wall to be slotted in.

 ### Rodent Cages

 This section will require modification based on the available rodent caging systems.

-The plexiglass wall will also need to be modified to fit the relevant homecage [plexiglass design]() (https://github.com/DIY-NAMICsystem/Hardware_Documentation/tree/master/Ponoko_Final)
+The plexiglass wall will also need to be modified to fit the relevant homecage[(https://github.com/DIY-NAMICsystem/Hardware_Documentation/tree/master/Ponoko_Final)].

 > This **location** was chosen due to the design of the cage hopper and the plexiglass.
 Positioning the U-channel at this location will minimize the gaps between the metal hopper and the plexiglass **(Figure 4 and Figure 5).**